Emergency psychiatry: Medications

 With time as a critical aspect of emergency psychiatry, the rapidity of effect is an important consideration.
-Pharmacokinetics is the movement of drugs through the body with time and is at least partially reliant upon the route of administration, absorption, distribution and metabolism of the medication.
+Pharmacokinetics is the movement of drugs through the body with time and is at least partially reliant upon the route of administration, absorption, distribution, and metabolism of the medication.
 A common route of administration is oral administration, however if this method is to work the drug must be able to get to the stomach and stay there.
 In cases of vomiting and nausea this method of administration is not an option.
 Suppositories can, in some situations, be administered instead.
 Medication can also be administered through intramuscular injection, or through intravenous injection.

-The amount of time required for absorption varies dependent upon many factors including drug solubility, gastrointestinal motility and pH.
+The amount of time required for absorption varies dependent upon many factors including drug solubility, gastrointestinal motility, and pH.
 If a medication is administered orally the amount of food in the stomach may also affect the rate of absorption.
 Once absorbed medications must be distributed throughout the body, or usually with the case of psychiatric medication, past the blood–brain barrier to the brain.
 With all of these factors affecting the rapidity of effect, the time until the effects are evident varies.
 Generally, though, the timing with medications is relatively fast and can occur within several minutes.
 As an example, physicians usually expect to see a remission of symptoms thirty minutes after haloperidol, an antipsychotic, is administered intramuscularly.
-Antipsychotics, especially Haloperidol, as well as assorted benzodiazepines are the most frequently used drugs in emergency psychiatry, especially agitation.
+Antipsychotics, especially haloperidol, and various benzodiazepines are the most frequently used drugs in emergency psychiatry, especially agitation.